Lumavate-Team/documentation/docs/6-CLI.rst

      * - ``--env-var "{"STRING":"KEY"}"``
        - The name of the environmental variable followed by the key value.
 For more information, see the :ref:`environmental variables definition<Enviroment Variables>`.
      * - ``-l, --label "[dev, old, prod]"``
-       - The status of the version as either ready-for-production, in-development, or deprecated respectively.
+       - The status of the version as ready-for-production, in-development, or deprecated respectively.
      * - ``-f, --format "{JSON VALUE}, {JSON VALUE}"``
        - Returns a table with the requested JSON values.
 For example: ``--format "{id}, {createdBy}"``.
      * - ``--json``